Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 Don’t always choose default fonts, because that doesn’t seem creative at all.
 Investigate what’s available to you, make sure it’s a web-safe font, and then fit that into your brand identity.

-Google fonts is probably the most popular site for finding fonts, as its name suggests.
+Google fonts are probably the most popular site for finding fonts, as its name suggests.

 All the fonts you can find there are open-source, which gives you a lot of freedom to use them however you want.

-Alongside Google fonts, there are many more reliable sites like Font Squirrel and FontSpace where tens of thousands of different fonts are available, so take some time to find the right one, don’t end your search after 10 minutes.
+Alongside Google fonts, there are many more reliable sites like Font Squirrel and FontSpace where tens of thousands of different fonts are available, so take some time to find the right one.

 Do you think you’ve mastered the four main types of fonts and their subcategories?